webpack --env prod

 SyncBailHook

-statement exporting an expression e.g.export default expression;
+Called for every export statement exporting an expression e.g.export default expression;.

-statement
+statement declarationSyncBailHook

-Called for every specifier of every export
+Called for every specifier of every export statement.

-Called for every specifier of every export
+Called for every specifier of every export-import statement.

 Called when parsing a variable declaration.